CP317S18/CP317S18.github.io/README.md

 # 2. Overall description

 ## 2.1 Product perspective
 _Shout!_ Is based on BLE mesh architecture.
 Major components include the networking protocol utilizing Core Bluetooth module and Android's Bluetooth API.
-IOS and Android frontend apps enabling chat serves as the other component.
+IOS and Android frontend applications enabling chat serves as the other component.

 ### 2.1.2 Sample GUI - iOS